dynport/dgtk/goassets/README.md

 This will collect all available assets and add them as dependency to the assets.go file.
 The assets will only be built when necessary (i.e. let `make` do its magic).

-For libraries we recommend to check in the compiled binary assets into your VCS.
-The problem of out-of-sync source and binary assets can be prevented by using make.
-If assets change the resulting `assets.go` file will have changes and thereby be shown by the VCS toolchain.
-Additionally you should consider your CI tool to break in those conditions.

 If there are multiple sub-packages with assets in the top level package the following Makefile snippet might help:

 	ASSET_DIRS  := $(patsubst %/.goassets,%,$(shell find . -type f -name .goassets))